 3. Accuracy & Reliability in Results

-An effective performance appraisal helps a company to make clear, data-driven & informed decisions.
+An effective performance appraisal also helps a company to make clear, data-driven & informed decisions.
 The data (or results) of any appraisal must be reliable and valid, and they must be presented in an unambiguous manner.
 Accurate insights will also help a company gain the trust of its employees.

 4. Post Appraisal Interview